ChrisGalHur/Hackat-i-Marketplace/README.md

 ---

 ## API usage
+To use the API, you can use a tool like **Postman** or any other tool that allows you to make HTTP requests.

 ### User Registration
 Make a POST request to `/appActivities/user` with a JSON like this using the data of the user you want to register:
 ````json